bearcott/Figma-Color-Styles-Import-Tool/README.md

 ## Installation

-Please refer to guides online for installing development figma plugins.
-(Will get this published onto figma plugin store soon)
+This plugin will be published to figma store soon.
+Otherwise please follow online guides for installing development plugins.

 ## Valid Inputs